mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 Those viscous balls that would join and then separate in a somewhat animal-like way?

-Well, Metaballs are about that effect, and this article, like many other, is about how to achieve it.
+Well, Metaballs are about that effect, and this article, like many others, is about how to achieve it.

 ## • How to 'achieve' the effect